pingcap/community/incubator/README.md

 #### Find a Mentor

-Once your proposal is submitted, you will get at least 2 Mentors from the community.
+Once your proposal is submitted, you will get at 1-2 Mentors from the community.
 Mentors will express their intention to support the program by replying to the proposal issue and help guide the team through the process.
 The majority of the mentorship, review, and advice will come from the Mentor(s).